evasiongames/gameflow/docs/api/direct-execution.md

 To make this possible, the GameFlow action classes offer one or more static execution methods that by convention are always called `Execute()`.
 Therefore, it is only necessary to know the name of the action class to be used and invoke the appropriate method.

-If, for example, we wanted to color in Red the GameObject referred to by `target`, we could do it taking advantage of the action [Set Color](../reference.md#set-color) in this way:
+If, for example, we wanted to color in Red the GameObject referred to by `target`, we could do it taking advantage of the [Set Color](../reference/actions.md#set-color) action in this way:

 ```text
 SetColor.Execute(target, Color.red);